May 19, 2021

-High payroll companies – such as staffing and professional services firms – are uniquely positioned to maximize the advantages of an employee stock ownership plan.
+High payroll companies – such as staffing, hospitality, and professional services firms – are uniquely positioned to maximize the advantages of an employee stock ownership plan.

 Corporate ESOP Tax Deductions

-One of the most meaningful advantages held by an employee-owned company is the ability to reduce or potentially eliminate its annual tax burden.
-100% employee-owned S corporations are exempt from federal and state income taxes (with a few state exceptions).
+One of the most meaningful advantages of an employee-owned company is the ability to reduce or eliminate its annual tax burden.
+100% employee-owned S corporations are exempt from federal and state income taxes (except for a few states).

-C corporations with leveraged ESOPs also are also entitled to unique tax incentives.
+ESOP-owned C corporations are also entitled to unique tax incentives.
 These deductions are equivalent to the total price of equity sold to the employee trust.
 For example, if 30% of a business is sold for $20MM in an ESOP transaction, that company is entitled to $20MM in income tax deductions, spread out over multiple years.
-When a sponsor makes annual contributions to its employee trust, these tax deductions are made available.
+When a plan sponsor makes annual contributions to its employee trust, it is eligible for these tax deductions.

 Unlocking the ESOP Sale Price Deduction

 The sponsor is entitled to an annual income tax deduction equivalent to the contribution amount.
-If the company’s annual payroll is $10MM, it could make a maximum annual ESOP contribution of $2.5MM and receive an equivalent income tax deduction.
+If the company’s annual payroll is $10MM, it could make an annual ESOP contribution of up to $2.5MM and receive an equivalent income tax deduction.

 High Payrolls, Accelerated Tax Deduction Accruals

 Most staffing and professional services companies – including consulting firms, accountants, engineers, and architects – have high payroll-to-income ratios.
 Thus, they can typically make larger contributions, relative to ESOPs from other industries.
-In doing so, these firms can access their pool of sale price deductions at a faster rate and more substantially reduce their taxable income in the years immediately following their ESOP sale.
+In doing so, these firms can access their pool of sale price deductions more quickly and substantially reduce their taxable income in the years immediately following their ESOP sale.

-The incremental cash flow from these tax savings can be used by the company for working capital, debt reduction, acquisitions, growth, or to increase cash reserves.
+The company can use the incremental cash flow from these tax savings for working capital, debt reduction, acquisitions, growth, or to increase cash reserves.
 Once the tax benefit is exhausted, employee-owned C corps seeking to extend their ESOP tax advantages may opt to:

 Overcoming Cash-Based Accounting Liabilities

 There’s another tax wrinkle that makes ESOPs particularly advantageous to staffing and professional services companies.
-While most of these firms maintain generally accepted accounting principles (GAAP) financial statements, many report taxes on a cash basis.
-Taxes are only paid on cash receipts, as receivables are collected.
+While most of these firms prepare financial statements under generally accepted accounting principles (GAAP), many report taxes on a cash basis.
+Taxes are paid only on cash receipts as receivables are collected.
 Substantial variances between accrued taxable revenue and accounts receivable are common.

 This cash vs. accrual variance is an embedded tax liability – one that is often overlooked until a corporate sale takes place.
-Prior to a transaction, including an ESOP sale, a cash basis acquisition target will be required to adopt the accrual accounting method.
-That change may result in a substantial recognition of revenue (and income).
+Before a transaction (including an ESOP sale), a cash basis acquisition target will be required to adopt the accrual accounting method.
+That change may result in substantial revenue recognition (and income).

 Consult Your Advisors